 Your guidance will help guests and families make big decisions about these once-in-a-lifetime occasions, so be prepared to really sell your services and venue as something catered just for them.

 It doesn’t matter if you open your family barn property as a venue or you invest in waterfront property.
 If you have good service, good prices, and a good selection of inventory, you’ll be set for success.

 Call the wedding furniture rental experts at Event Stable at 866-360-4642.
 We can help get your started with a venue package that's right for your needs!

 Will is one of the owners here at EventStable.
-He lives in California with three amazing ladies and a boxer named Frank.
+He lives in Florida with three amazing ladies and a boxer named Frank.
 A former party rental operator, he cannot resist the urge to turn over a chair out in public to see who made it.
 "Dad, you love folding chairs", is the common response.